alifsiregar/social-media/README.md

 "Social Media Dashboard" is a website to manage and overview users made in React JS with Typescript.
 This project is made in order to complete one of the recruitment stage of Kumparan.

 ## About
-This project is made in React JS with typescript with several other libraries.
+This project is a Single Page Application (SPA) and responsive website made in React JS with typescript and several other libraries.
 There are 8 main features of this website:

 1. View list of users.
 2. View list of posts of each user